laurie-dienis/E863/README.md

 ```
 Pipeline 1 : Applies energy and time calibration
 Pipeline 2 :  PID particle identification, DeltaE-TOF
-Pipeline 3 : Computes the energy un the center of mass
+Pipeline 3 : Computes the energy in the center of mass

 ## Simulation :
 _ In **/sp_srim** stopping power tables from SRIM [J. F. Ziegler et al., SRIM Co., United States of America 6th (2013)] with S.P. in keV.micron
-_ loss_E_srim(Energy in MeV, distance in mm)
+_ loss_E_srim (Energy in MeV, distance in mm)
 _ Be careful while declaring the SRIM files to include the right number of lines in the file